logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 # Storage Connector Usage
 Here, we look at how to use a Storage Connector after it has been created.
 Storage Connectors provide an important first step for integrating with external data sources.
-The 3 fundamental functionalities where storage connectors are used are
+The 3 fundamental functionalities where storage connectors are used are:

 1. Reading data into Spark Dataframes
 2. Creating external feature groups